Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 In Figure~\ref{fig:example2}, we consider a small outbreak on the Iceland network (9 infected nodes).
-Here, the GNN ranks the true source node~(5) as the second most likely source, while MCMF assigns it negligible probability mass.
+Here, the GCN ranks the true source node~(5) as the fifth most likely source, while MCMF assigns it negligible probability mass.
 The direct connection of node 5 to the susceptible nodes 3 and 4 makes the product of node state probabilities comparatively small.
-Interestingly, the GNN correctly assigns equal probability to nodes 1, 2, and 7, which are topologically indistinguishable relative to the rest of the network.
+Interestingly, the GCN correctly assigns equal probability to nodes 1, 2, and 7, which are topologically indistinguishable relative to the rest of the network.
 MCMF, however, assigns different probabilities to these nodes, likely reflecting small variations in the estimated node state probabilities due to Monte Carlo sampling.
 SME exhibits a similar discrepancy among nodes 1, 2, and 7, but, unlike MCMF, successfully identifies node 5 as the true source.
+For MLP$_{\text{snapshot}}$, the most obvious finding is, again, that infectious nodes are assigned an unduly high probability of being the source.